njgeorge000158/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/README.TECHNICAL.md

 ----

-If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the IPython notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, and scipy.
+If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the Jupyter Notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, and scipy.

 In addition to those modules, the Jupyter Notebook requires the following to execute: holoviews, hvplot, geoviews, geopy, aspose-words, dataframe-image.